 - TCL in an international arbitration concerning the licensing of patented technology;

 - Nielsen in a an arbitration resulting in the successful termination of the adversary's license agreement with the client; and

 - Citibank at trial in its successful defense of multibillion-dollar claims brought by Parmalat.

 Steve has also represented music publishers in the defense and prosecution of claims alleging copyright infringement; a consumer products company in a trademark case involving a skin cream; a major cruise line in class action lawsuits brought in eight states challenging the manner in which the cruise line charged its passengers; a large broker-dealer in claims arising from the 1993 bombing of the World Trade Center; a Japanese maker of turbines in a dispute involving the failure of an electrical generator in China; a New York investment bank in a lawsuit to enforce a contract for the sale of bank debt; a New York real estate developer in a partnership dispute involving the construction of a Manhattan office tower.

-Steve has long maintained a significant pro bono practice.
-Recent work includes serving as head of a court-ordered Plaintiff’s Steering Committee in a nationwide class action challenging family separations at the U.S.-Mexico border; representing three families challenging their separation by U.S. government authorities in a federal court action in Washington, D.C.; and representing a group of plaintiffs challenging the Trump Administration’s Travel Ban.
+Steve has played a leading role in some of the most important civil rights issues of the day.
+He is currently serving as head of a court-ordered Plaintiff’s Steering Committee in the nationwide class action brought by the ACLU challenging family separations; his committee is charged with facilitating the reunification of thousands of families separated at the U.S.-Mexico border.
+He is also representing a group of plaintiffs challenging the Trump Administration’s Travel ban.
 Steve has also successfully represented inmates challenging their death sentences in Texas and Nevada, and currently represents inmates challenging their death sentences in Alabama and Texas.